yasuohasegawa/UnityFakeVolumetricFog/README.md

 # UnityFakeVolumetricFog
-This example is a demo of fake volumetric fog using compute shader and instancing.
-It takes only one batch, but it looks realistic fog.
+This example serves as a demonstration of simulated volumetric fog achieved through a compute shader and instancing techniques.
+Despite utilizing only a single batch, the resulting fog appears convincingly realistic.